 Improve problem statement

-Formalize, e.g. given X, find Y, optimizing Z
+Formalize, e.g. given X, find Y, optimizing Z Given a set of time series, find the most highly positively or negatively correlated pairs as quickly as possible.

 Define parametrization

-Define the connection with parallelization and similarity measures
+Define the connection with parallelization and similarity measures Parallelization is just for speed.

-Define terms, e.g. cooperative time series
+Define terms, e.g. cooperative time series Don’t we do that?
+Good encoding with fourier transforms (fourier transforms capture most of the energy).

 Implementation details